I’m really sorry but the doors to the Tech Inner Circle are now closed.

 We looked at what you’d pay if you got a PC tutor to go over all the things included.
 That would cost at least £30-£45 per month (at £15 per hour), quite likely more.

-And I decided it should be no more expensive than the Sunday paper.
-In fact I went for just £8.99 per month.
+With our service you get unlimited tech help via our website PLUS “how-to” video guides, eBooks, step by step articles – all of that in one place and we decided it should be no more expensive than the Sunday paper.
+In fact we went for just £8.99 per month.
 Or, looking at it another way, about 29p a day.

 There’s one more thing I haven’t told you yet though…